tokenami/tokenami/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for inspiring most of the features in Tokenami
 - [Stitches](https://stitches.dev/) for variants and responsive variants inspiration
 - [CSS Hooks](https://css-hooks.com/) for custom selectors inspiration
+- [Lightning CSS](https://lightningcss.dev/) for generating the Tokenami stylesheet

-Please do take the time to check these libraries out if you feel Tokenami isn't quite right for you.
+Please do take the time to check these projects out if you feel Tokenami isn't quite right for you.